Yang Shiqi: Biography

-Yang Shiqi was from Taihe County in Ji'an, located in the southern region of Jiangxi Province.
-He was a member of the Hanlin Academy, a group of young scholars who were entrusted by the Yongle Emperor to handle his extensive correspondence after his ascension to the throne.
+Yang Shiqi was born in China, then under the rule of the Yuan dynasty, in Taihe County, Ji'an, in the southern part of present-day Jiangxi Province.
+He later became a member of the Hanlin Academy and was one of the young scholars entrusted by the Yongle Emperor of the Ming dynasty with handling his extensive correspondence.
 Along with six of his colleagues (Huang Huai, Xie Jin, Hu Guang, Yang Rong, Jin Youzi, and Hu Yan), Yang was appointed as a grand secretary.
 Their duties included reading memorials to the throne and drafting responses, but they did not hold any authority over the state administration.
 Nevertheless, their significant influence stemmed from their daily interactions with the Emperor and the potential to sway his decisions.

 In 1414, the Yongle Emperor launched a campaign against the Mongols and appointed his eldest son and heir apparent, Zhu Gaochi, as regent.
 Zhu Gaoxu, the younger brother of the heir apparent, attempted to remove him from his role in governing the state.
 This resulted in a conflict between the two brothers, with Yang Shiqi and Huang Huai siding with the heir apparent.
-When the Yongle Emperor returned from the campaign, Zhu Gaoxu accused his elder brother of neglecting his duties.
-As a result, the Emperor imprisoned the heir apparent's advisors, including Yang Shiqi and Huang Huai.
+When the Yongle Emperor returned from the campaign, the heir apparent's entourage were accused of arriving late to the welcoming ceremony, and Zhu Gaoxu urged his father to punish them.
+The Emperor imprisoned several of the heir's advisors, including Yang Shiqi and Huang Huai.
 Although Yang was eventually able to clear his name and return to his position, Huang remained in prison until the Yongle Emperor's death in 1424.
 In the same year, Yang Shiqi succeeded Yang Rong as senior grand secretary and held this position until his death.

 Yang Shiqi, along with Yang Rong, who died in 1440 after serving as grand secretary for 38 years, and Yang Pu, who held the same position from 1424 to 1446, were seen as the embodiment of government continuity and the stability of the empire in the latter half of the 1420s.
 They worked closely with the emperors Hongxi and Xuande, with the latter showing great respect for these accomplished statesmen who had served during the reigns of his father and grandfather.
 After the Xuande Emperor's death, they, along with Empress Dowager Zhang, took charge of the country in place of the underage Emperor Yingzong.

 The "Three Yangs" were widely regarded as the most talented poets of their era.
 They were known for their mastery of the popular taige ti style of poetry, which focused on simple and sometimes monotonous verses that praised the ruler and the prosperity of the nation.